Jeffrey Epstein: Billionaire accused of sex crimes involving minors | DW | 08.07.2019

 "In this way, Epstein created a vast network of underage victims for him to sexually exploit in locations including New York and Palm Beach," prosecutors added.

-A protest group called "Hot Mess" hold up signs of Jeffrey Epstein in front of the Federal courthouse in New York
+A protest group called "Hot Mess" holds up signs of Jeffrey Epstein in front of the federal courthouse in New York

 In 2015, a woman claimed that Epstein had forced her, when she was underage, to have sex with Britain's Prince Andrew.
 Buckingham Palace strenuously denied these allegations.